LouisBarranqueiro/hexo-theme-tranquilpeak/docs/user.md

 Please note, there are many different versions of Markdown and some of them are not supported by Hexo.
 To use tags plugins to highlight code or add Fancybox image, please read [Hexo docs](https://hexo.io/docs/tag-plugins.html)

  **I STRONGLY recommend you to use a CDN to speed up loading of pages.
-There is many free CDN like Cloudinary or you can also use indirectly by using services like Google Photos/Google Drive.**
+There is many free CDN like Cloudinary or you can also use indirectly by using services like Google Photos.**

 ### Front-matter settings ###